makrai/notes/srinet20-minecraft-sem-parse.md

   Minecraft agent
-  * our collection of free generations (see 3.1.1) includes annotated examples from similar studies of players interacting with a player pretending to be a bot.
+  * our collection of free generations (see 3.1.1) includes annotated examples from similar studies of players interacting with a player pretending to be a bot

 # 6 Experiments